48 Idioms About Roads

 Other ways to say: Exit, way out

-Fun Fact/Origin: On highways, off-ramps let cars leave the road.
+Fun Fact/Origin: On highways, off-ramps are the roads that let drivers leave the main path.

 39. Green light